 Stepping off the beaten path

-While most of the grants from the Community Foundation stay within our community, this is the story of how the Soroptimists of Truckee Meadows uses a fund at the Foundation to help them with their international service project.
+While most of the grants from the Community Foundation stay within our community, this is the story of how the Soroptimists of Truckee Meadows uses a charitable fund at the Community Foundation to help them with their international service project.

-At a lunch meeting in 2000 the Soroptimist of Truckee Meadows (SITM) club listened to a presentation given by Dr. Purna Subedi, the adopted son of SITM member Jeannie Baxter.
+At a lunch meeting in 2000, the Soroptimist of Truckee Meadows (SITM) club listened to a presentation given by Dr. Purna Subedi, the adopted son of SITM member Jeannie Baxter.
 Purna described his rural life in the remote mountain village of Thulipokhari in Nepal.
 His inspiring account moved his audience to action.
 The club decided to alleviate the barriers to education faced by village girls including Purna’s sisters and family members.

-Through individual member gift pledges and fund raising events including a semi-annual colossal garage sale, the SITM club was able to send enough funds to Thulipokhari to build a dormitory for a girls’ school and to begin a program of scholarships for its impoverished students.
+Through individual member gift pledges and fundraising events including a semi-annual colossal garage sale, the SITM club was able to send enough funds to Thulipokhari to build a dormitory for a girls’ school and to begin a program of scholarships for its impoverished students.

 The 2006 class of girls in the Thulipokari girls’ school.